failfa-st/fail1/README.md

 results.
 Users can enter a search query and the top results will be displayed in the console.
 Users can also choose to open the results in their default browser.

+### HTML Canvas

+The [html-canvas](examples/html-canvas) app is an example of using generative AI to create a dynamic flower animation on an HTML5 canvas.
+It involves multiple generations of code and evolves over time to add new features and improvements.

+### ToDo App

+his is a [to-do list app](examples/to-do-app) with various features such as adding and listing tasks, marking tasks as done, removing tasks, editing tasks, setting reminders and due dates for tasks, prioritizing tasks, and searching for tasks by keyword.
+Users can interact with the app through the command-line interface.

 ### Links

 Each of these examples showcases the endless possibilities of what can be created with this